Help to Identify the Type of Locks Commonly Fitted to Properties in Bristol and Bath

 This traditional design is still in production but Yale also produce more modern looking (squared off) designs.
 These models usually feature a deadlocking feature and are referred to as deadlocking night-latches.

-… and the picture below is the same door from the outside.
+… and this is the same door from the outside.
 If you are looked out and can’t remember what your lock looked like from the inside then you can go by this picture – if your door lock looks like this from the outside then you almost certainly have a surface mounted night latch – or ‘Yale lock’ – on the inside.

 We at Bristol and Bath Locksmiths specialise in these types of lock – as well as others – if you’re locked out of a Yale, or latch, locked house we should be able to get you back in no time.